In stock market terms, a market order means any transaction that includes buying or selling of shares.

 Since there is no binding of at which price the order will be executed, larger orders of shares can be bought very easily and without much trouble.

 Market order also makes it easy to buy stocks that may be less liquid.
-Since market orders are quick, it helps to grab the chance at opportune times to get into a stock which has high growth potential, without having to wait for an entire trading session for the order to be executed.
+Since market orders are quick, it helps to grab the chance at opportune times to get into a stock that has high growth potential, without having to wait for an entire trading session for the order to be executed.

 Cons, as mentioned before, is that an investor may end up paying a higher price than anticipated.